Welcome to Palmers Green High School

 Former pupils enjoy coming back to share their news with recent leavers currently following Sixth Form courses at Henrietta Barnett, St Michael’s, Latymer, Dame Alice Owen’s, King’s College Mathematical School, Woodhouse Sixth Form, North London Collegiate, Aldenham, Downe House, Headington and Roedean.
 Older leavers are enjoying their courses at university, including Cambridge, Oxford, UCL, King’s London, Exeter, Nottingham and Leeds.

-Ranked in the Top Five of The Sunday Times national league table for small independent schools, parents can be reassured that Palmers Green High School girls not only attain excellent results in relation to their abilities and aptitudes, but also grow in confidence and poise as members of this very special school community.
+Ranked 2nd in The Sunday Times national league table for small independent schools in 2017, parents can be reassured that Palmers Green High School girls not only attain excellent results in relation to their abilities and aptitudes, but also grow in confidence and poise as members of this very special school community.

 Mrs Wendy Kempster